Fabio Cannavaro: Early senior career and 1998 World Cup

 Cannavaro made his debut with the Italy national team on 22 January 1997, in a friendly match against Northern Ireland.
 The same year, he earned plaudits for his handling of England striker Alan Shearer in a World Cup qualifying game at Wembley Stadium.
 Shearer was then considered by the partisan English crowd to be the best striker in the world, and thought he would make fun of the inexperienced Italian defender.
 Nevertheless, in a display ranking alongside those of the very best Italian defenders Claudio Gentile and Franco Baresi, Cannavaro managed to keep Shearer quiet for the whole game.
 Italy won the game 1–0 courtesy of a Gianfranco Zola goal.

-Cannavaro's first international tournament came at 1998 World Cup alongside the experienced and capable Giuseppe Bergomi, Alessandro Costacurta and Paolo Maldini, as well as the emerging Alessandro Nesta.
-The squad itself being coached by Paolo Maldini's father, Cesare Maldini.
+Cannavaro's first international tournament came at 1998 World Cup alongside the experienced and capable Giuseppe Bergomi, Alessandro Costacurta and Paolo Maldini, as well as the emerging Alessandro Nesta, with Paolo Maldini's father, Cesare Maldini, as head coach.
 Cannavaro made several strong performances throughout the tournament, although Italy eventually went out in the quarter-finals to hosts and eventual champions France, in a match where Cannavaro suffered a cut to his forehead following an elbow by Stéphane Guivarc'h.
-The Azzurri managed a 0–0 draw with the match eventually being decided by a penalty shoot-out in favour of the hosts.
+The Azzurri managed a 0–0 draw, eventually being decided by a penalty shoot-out in favour of the hosts.